Michael-AUG/ToppLog/README.md

 ## Features

-* Logs based on UTC time
+* Logs based on UTC time by default
 * Exports log into .csv format for easy conversion to ADIF etc
 * Includes support for HamLib's rigctl CAT control software (separate installation needed)
 * Requires very little in the way of processing power